binary-com/daily-report/_posts/en/2017-11-30-Pound-Extends-Rally-nov-30-17.md

 ## Trade Idea

-The GBP/USD has had a strong run recently, but the longer term trend shows that there has been a positive bias since the beginning of March.
+The GBP/USD has had a strong run recently, and the longer term trend shows that there has been a positive bias since the beginning of March.

 With a Brexit trade deal on the cards, there could be further upside from here in the medium term.